richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 ## Best splatbook content

 I suggested above that you set the splatbook content aside at first, but there's a lot of good stuff in there that you'll want to introduce as you go along.
-Some suggestions for the most useful expansions to look at first:
+Some suggestions for the most useful expansions to look at first are below.
+(These are in no particular order.)

+* **Armour from Run & Gun** - lots of cool gear here, with lots of flavour.[^EnigmaticOxygen]
+* **Augmentations from Chrome Flesh** - the cyberware, bioware, and other augments expand the options for mundane characters really usefully.[^EnigmaticOxygen]
 * **Magic traditions from Street Grimoire** - I think these add nice flavour to expand role playing options for mage characters.
+* **Vehicles and drones from Rigger 5.0** - Riggers thrive on their gear, and this expands their options a long way.[^EnigmaticOxygen]
 * **Vehicle mods from Rigger 5.0** - I don't love the rules themselves, but the crunch is all done away from the table, and I think it makes riggers way cooler.
 * **The decker actions from Kill Code** - gives deckers a lot more tactical flexibility.